 Librería: ThriftBooks-Atlanta, AUSTELL, GA, Estados Unidos de America

 Hardcover.
-Condición: Fair.
+Condición: Very Good.
 No Jacket.
-Readable copy.
-Pages may have considerable notes/highlighting. ~ ThriftBooks: Read More, Spend Less 1.
-Nº de ref. del artículo: G0871089025I5N00
+Missing dust jacket; May have limited writing in cover pages.
+Pages are unmarked. ~ ThriftBooks: Read More, Spend Less.
+Nº de ref. del artículo: G0871089025I4N01

 Cantidad disponible: 1 disponibles